Sammy Guevara: TNT Champion (2021–2022)

-Jericho Appreciation Society (2022-present)
+Jericho Appreciation Society (2022–2023)

 On the June 15, 2022 Dynamite special episode Road Rager, Guevara (dressed as Fuego Del Sol) interfered in the hair vs hair match between Ortiz and Chris Jericho, costing Ortiz the match and reuniting with Jericho and Hager, officially turning heel and joining the Jericho Appreciation Society.
+On June 26 at Forbidden Door, Guevara and Jericho, under the sub-unit of "Le Sex Gods" teamed with Minoru Suzuki defeating Eddie Kingston, Shota Umino and Wheeler Yuta.
+At Blood and Guts on June 29, Guevara and The JAS were defeated by the Blackpool Combat Club, Santana and Ortiz, and Kingston in a Blood and Guts match.
 On August 12 on AEW Rampage Quake by the Lake Guevara teamed up with his wife Tay Melo to defend their AAA Mixed Tag Team Championship against Dante Martin and Skye Blue which they successfully retained.